February 07, 2020

 When it’s all the time

-Let’s pause and acknowledge imposter syndrome isn’t always just an internal narrative.
+Let’s pause and acknowledge impostor syndrome isn’t always just an internal narrative.
 Women, people of color, and LGBTQ people are most likely to be denied opportunities and devalued in their professional lives, which can have a pile-on effect.
 Highly accomplished and qualified members of under-represented groups are often made to feel like “diversity hires,” minimizing and invalidating their achievements.

 What now?
 Do we “fake it till we make it?”